AntonyNRM/Smartapi-Angelone/README.md

 Requirements Python 3.x Angel One API credentials Telegram API credentials Required Python libraries (see requirements.txt)

 *** FELL FREE TO MODIFY THE TRAILING SL CODE AND ADD YOUR API KEY AND OTHER DETAILS FOR EASY TRADING

+If you find error while installing smartapi, message for the same at furian002@gmail.com